ingeniouslot/AngularJS/_posts/2016-06-15-controllers-in-angularjs.md

 })();
 {% endhighlight %}

 ## Attach controller to DOM

 When a controller is attached to the DOM Angular will instantiate a new Controller object, using the specified Controller's constructor function.

-You can attach controller to DOM in two different ways
+You can attach controller to DOM in two different ways:

 1. Controller is attached to the DOM via the **ng-controller** directive.